 Animal rescue can be as simple as the tap of a button.
 Visit your local animal shelters’ websites to learn about incoming pets.
 Share the information posted on those websites with your networks on Facebook, Twitter, and Instagram.

 Perhaps you don’t have any room for more pets in your home, but someone you know wants to bring home a new furry family member.
 By sharing animal rescue information, you might help facilitate that new family.

 Stop Consuming Animal Products

-Slaughterhouses and factory farms depend on sales to keep running.
+Slaughterhouses and f depend on sales to keep running.
 If you don’t buy animal products, you can stop those organizations from mistreating and destroying animals who would otherwise live out healthy lives.